Ajay Devgn: Resurgence (2010–2019)

 In 2010, Devgn featured in the financially successful comedy Atithi Tum Kab Jaoge? with Paresh Rawal and Konkona Sen Sharma.
 He then featured in Prakash Jha's political thriller Raajneeti.
 Raajneeti was released internationally on 4 June 2010, after some controversies regarding similarities between actual people and the characters in the film.
 There were also issues about the use of the national anthem in the film.
 The film was made with a budget of ₹60 crore At release, it received positive reviews and emerged a superhit at the box office.
 Again, in 2010, Devgn starred in Milan Luthria's Once Upon a Time in Mumbaai, which was among the top-grossing films of that year.
 Both the film and Devgn's performance were well received by the critics.
 Taran Adarsh said: "Ajay Devgn is splendid as Sultan.
 The actor had enacted a similar role in Company, but it must be said that his interpretation is so different in Once Upon A Time in Mumbaai.
 He adds so much depth to the character, which only goes to prove his range and versatility.
 This is, without a trace of doubt, Ajay's finest work so far."
 Komal Nahta said: "Ajay Devgn is simply fantastic in the role of Sultan Mirza.
 So real is his performance that it looks like he was born to play this role.
 Right from his look to his acting including dialogue-delivery, everything is fabulous.
 Indeed, an award-winning performance!"
-The film earned him his sixth nomination for the Filmfare Award for Best Actor.

 Devgn then starred in Priyadarshan's action-thriller film Aakrosh which explores the subject of honour killings.
 Aakrosh received some positive reviews, but was financially unsuccessful.
 At the end of 2010, Devgn worked again with Rohit Shetty in Golmaal 3, a sequel to Golmaal Returns (2008).
 Although, like its predecessor, the film received mixed reviews, it was the most successful of the Golmaal series, earning more than ₹169 crore and emerging a blockbuster.
 Devgn also worked as an actor and voice artist in Toonpur Ka Superrhero, a live action animated film.